Do Go On - 400 - The Millennium Dome Heist

 He's very clever.

-Yeah, this topic is the Millennium Dome heist.
+Yeah, this topic is the Millennium Dome Heist.

-Oh, wow, the Millennium Dome.
+Oh, wow, the Millennium.

 And a lot of people were like, heist.

-And then the other half said, anything dome related.
+And then the other half said anything dome related.

 Yeah, yeah.